Victor Robles Player Props: Nationals vs. Rockies

-Victor Robles -- 2-for-3 with a double and an RBI in his last game -- will be in action for the Washington Nationals versus the Colorado Rockies, with Kyle Freeland on the hill, on April 6 at 4:10 PM ET.
+On Friday, Victor Robles (on the back of going 0-for-3) and the Washington Nationals face the Colorado Rockies, whose starting pitcher will be Jose Urena.
+First pitch is at 8:40 PM ET.

-He racked up two hits (going 2-for-3 with a double and an RBI) in his last appearance against the Rays.
+He had a hitless performance in his last game (0-for-3) against the Rockies.

 Victor Robles Game Info & Props vs. the Rockies